 - Volunteers usually work in pairs so our applicants can be married couples, significant other couples or individuals who come with a preferred partner (e.g. friend, sister, brother, etc) or let us choose their partner

 We are asked many times, "With so many applicants, how do you make selections?"

 It is the hardest thing that we have to do and we work diligently to be as fair and consistent as possible.
-We assume each applicant has read and understands what it takes to be selected as a top-notch Medora Volunteer.
+We strive to select a good mix of new, almost new, and seasoned volunteers for each session.

-- A passion for and an interest in Medora, the Badlands, and taking care of guests
+- Demonstrates a passion for and an interest in Medora, the Badlands and in preserving its present and its past

-- Willingly attends and actively participates in orientation and training sessions
+- Attends and actively participates in orientation and training sessions

 - Completes duties as assigned and/or as needed

-- Able to consistently meet the physical, mental and emotional challenges of varied volunteer duties (detailed list on application)
+- Meets the physical, mental and emotional challenges of the volunteer duties

 Then, we try to look at the following: